 White privilege is real.
 Patriarchy is real.
 Straight privilege is real.
-Ableism is real.
+Privilege is not linear.
+It overlaps and intersects.

-Privilege is not linear, it overlaps and intersects.
-The “male” portion is absolutely necessary–it does not erase the racial privilege that white women have, it highlights the inherent gendered nature of -all- forms of oppression.
+Although Patriarchy is very real and oppresses all women, it does not erase the racial privilege that white women have.
+It highlights the inherent gendered nature of all forms of oppression.

 The thing about privilege is that it’s not easy to see when you are the one who has it.